SteveDengZishi/Graph-Partitioning-Research/Weighted_Graph_Optimized_BLP/Readme.md

 		It loops through all args and calls experiment_runner.sh under the hood.

 **Input Graph File format**
-	we provide a small example test file in dataset folder facebook_combined.txt
+	we provide a small example test file in dataset folder, but you should source your own dataset facebook_combined.txt
 		It starts with a header line consist the number of node in the graph the and number of undirected edges in a graph then on each line represent an undirected edge with from-nodeID to to-nodeID Note that nodeID must be cleaned from 0 to (number of node - 1)